Division of Natural and Mathematical Sciences

 - Sports Analytics

-The Department of Natural and Mathematical Sciences now offers a minor in physics.
-This is a great option for engineering, science, or math majors who want to become a sharper, more analytical thinkers, and/or to be more competitive and prepared for graduate school.
+The Division of Natural and Mathematical Sciences now offers a minor in physics.
+This is a great option for engineering, science or math majors who want to become sharper, more analytical thinkers or be more competitive and prepared for graduate school.